selkasse/ynabbit/README.md

 Sometimes I want to split a transaction, but I've forgotten the exact numbers by the time the transaction shows up in YNAB.

-## The Solution -- Pre-Record Transactions as soon as they happen
+## The Solution: Pre-Record Transactions as soon as they happen

 - use Salesforce to pre-record transactions via the mobile app, including:
   - Payee